 Accepting a gift or a benefit may seem innocent, especially if it is a low-value or token gift.
 But accepting any gift, even a small one, could be the start of a more complicated pattern of conduct and become a serious corruption risk.
-For precisely that reason, public sector roles such as those of procurement or contract management staff are expressly forbidden to accept any gift or benefit.
+For that reason, public sector roles involved in any aspect of procurement are strongly advised not to accept any gift or benefit.